-We all know instilling good habits is easiest when we're young, so more and more parents and educators are working to make kids aware of the importance of caring for our planet.
-As kids get ready to return to school in the fall, here are some simple tips to encourage sustainable habits and healthy kids!
+We all know instilling good habits is easiest when we're young.
+More parents and educators are working to make kids aware of the importance of caring for our planet.
+As kids return to class in the fall, here are some simple tips to encourage healthy habits and sustainable schools!

 - Safe (and Sustainable) Routes to School.
 Instead of driving alone, start a carpool, bike train, or group walk and take turns with other parents in the neighborhood to drop off and pick up the kids.
 You’ll each save time, energy, and fuel.
-Visit Safe Routes and America Walks for tips and inspiration.
+Learn how Portland did it for inspiration.

-- It might seem obvious, but check out your school’s recycling programs.
-Ask whether recycling bins are available and accessible -- and if the kids are encouraged to use them.
+- Recycle.
+Ask administrators whether recycling bins and recycled materials are available and accessible, and if the kids are encouraged to use them.
 Make sure your child knows what can be recycled and what can't.